-(B) a change in name (legal entity or doing business as), as specified in §97.215 of this subchapter;
+(B) a change in name (legal entity or doing business as), as specified in §558.215 of this subchapter;

-(C) a change in administrator, chief financial officer or controlling person, as specified in §97.218 of this subchapter;
+(C) a change in administrator, chief financial officer, or controlling person, as specified in §558.218 of this subchapter;

-(D) a change in category of service designated on a license, as specified in §97.219 of this subchapter; or
+(D) a change in category of service designated on a license, as specified in §558.219 of this subchapter; or

-(E) a change in service area, as specified in §97.220 of this subchapter.
+(E) a change in service area, as specified in §558.220 of this subchapter.

+(4) HHSC does not consider a change of information as officially submitted until the online portal reflects a status of payment received.

-(c) If an agency untimely submits DADS Form 2021 to report one or more changes referenced in subsection (a) of this section, the agency must pay a late fee of $100.
+(c) If an agency untimely submits HHSC Form 2021 to report one or more changes referenced in subsection (a) of this section, the agency must pay a late fee of $100.
 If an agency must pay a fee of $30 for reporting a change referenced in subsection (b)(3) of this section, the $100 late fee is in addition to the $30 fee.

-(d) If DADS determines, based on review of an agency's renewal application, that an agency did not report a change in application information as required by this section, DADS notifies the agency in writing of the fee amount due for payment.
+(d) If HHSC determines, based on review of an agency's renewal application, that an agency did not report a change in application information as required by this section, HHSC notifies the agency in writing of the fee amount due for payment.

-(e) If DADS determines, based on a survey, that an agency did not report a change in application information as required by this section, DADS notifies the agency in writing of the fee amount due for payment.
-Reporting the change and paying the required fee does not preclude DADS from taking other enforcement action against the agency as specified in §97.601 of this chapter (relating to Enforcement Actions).
+(e) If HHSC determines, based on a survey, that an agency did not report a change in application information as required by this section, HHSC notifies the agency in writing of the fee amount due for payment.
+Reporting the change and paying the required fee does not preclude HHSC from taking other enforcement action against the agency as specified in §558.601 of this chapter (relating to Enforcement Actions).

-(f) If an agency pays a fee to DADS to report a change in application information, the fee is not refundable.
-DADS accepts payment for a required fee as described in §97.3(f) of this chapter (relating to License Fees).
+(f) If an agency pays a fee to HHSC to report a change in application information, the fee is not refundable.
+HHSC accepts payment for a required fee as described in §558.3(f) of this chapter (relating to License Fees).

-(g) DADS may suspend or revoke a license or deny an application for a renewal license if an agency does not pay a fee as required by this section within 30 days after DADS provides written notice of a fee amount due for payment.
-Within 10 days after receipt of DADS written notice of a fee amount due for payment, an agency may submit proof to DADS that the agency:
+(g) HHSC may suspend or revoke a license or deny an application for a renewal license if an agency does not pay a fee, as required by this section, within 30 days after HHSC provides written notice of a fee amount due for payment.
+Within 10 days after receipt of HHSC written notice of a fee amount due for payment, an agency may submit proof to HHSC that the agency:

-(1) submitted DADS Form 2021 to timely report a change in application information as specified in each rule referenced in subsection (a) of this section; or
+(1) submitted HHSC Form 2021 to timely report a change in application information, as specified in each rule referenced in subsection (a) of this section; and

-(2) paid the fee amount required by this section when the agency submitted DADS Form 2021.
+(2) paid the fee amount required by this section when the agency submitted HHSC Form 2021.

 §558.213.
 Agency Relocation.

-(a) An agency must not transfer a license from one location to another without prior notice to DADS.
-If an agency is considering relocation, the agency must submit written notice to DADS to report a change in physical location at least 30 days before the intended relocation unless DADS grants the agency an exemption from the 30-day time frame as specified in subsection (b) of this section.
-A change in physical location for a hospice inpatient unit requires DADS to conduct a survey to approve the new location.
+(a) An agency must not transfer a license from one location to another without prior notice to HHSC.
+If an agency is considering relocation, the agency must submit written notice to HHSC to report a change in physical location at least 30 days before the intended relocation, unless HHSC grants the agency an exemption from the 30-day time frame as specified in subsection (b) of this section.
+A change in physical location for a hospice inpatient unit requires HHSC to conduct a survey to approve the new location.

-(b) An agency must notify DADS immediately if an unexpected situation beyond the agency's control makes it impossible for the agency to submit written notice to DADS no later than 30 days before the agency relocates.
-DADS grants or denies the exemption.
+(b) An agency must notify HHSC immediately if an unexpected situation beyond the agency's control makes it impossible for the agency to submit written notice to HHSC no later than 30 days before the agency relocates.
+HHSC grants or denies the exemption.

-(1) If DADS grants the exemption, the agency must submit written notice to DADS as described in subsection (c) of this section within 30 days after the date DADS grants the exemption.
+(1) If HHSC grants the exemption, the agency must submit written notice to HHSC as described in subsection (c) of this section within 30 days after the date HHSC grants the exemption.